 All students must work with a faculty mentor.
 (Faculty mentors may include Lecturers and other non-Senate Academic Staff.)
 The student’s mentor must commit to supporting and advising the applicant throughout the research project.

-Students must submit a final report no later than March 31, 2018 containing an itemized expense report, a statement of what was accomplished, and a list of papers and/or publications that directly or indirectly result from the grant.
+Students must submit a final report no later than December 1, 2022 containing an itemized expense report, a statement of what was accomplished, and a list of papers and/or publications that directly or indirectly result from the grant.

-Applicant Information and Agreement Form (Section I)
+Section I: Applicant Information and Agreement Form

-Budget and Explanation of Budget (Section IV)
+Section III: Budget and Explanation of Budget

-Protection of Human Subjects Compliance (Section VI)
+Section IV: Protection of Human Subjects Compliance

-Curriculum Vitae or Resumé (Section VII)
+Section V: Curriculum Vitae or Resumé